schaschaq/Portfolio/README.md

 - Important Notes
 - Best Pizza in Town!

-This is some awesemoe description on my super awesome repo.
+This is some awesome description on my super awesome repo.
 And I have no idea what I  am doing.
 Another _feature_